Develop the Skills and Traits That Will Launch Your Career on the Right Trajectory

 About the Author

-Carol Pang is a Digital Content Editor for findcourses.com.
+Carol Pang is a Content Manager for findcourses.com.
 Prior to this, she has 12 years of experience in the corporate and financial sectors.

 She believes that people are fundamental to an organization’s success, and that effective training can create a motivated and engaged workforce.